Charles de Batz de Castelmore d'Artagnan: Location of remains

-The French historian Odile Bordaz believes that he was buried in Saint Peter and Paul Church in Wolder, a district of Maastricht, the Netherlands.
+The French historian Odile Bordaz believes that d'Artagnan was buried in St Peter and Paul Church in Wolder, a district of Maastricht, the Netherlands.
 Wolder was Louis XIV's headquarters during the Maastricht siege and he attended mass in the local church every day.
 In contrast, the archaeologist Wim Dijkman, curator of the historical collections of the city of Maastricht at Centre Céramique, says that there is no historical or archaeological evidence for the claim.

+On March 25, 2026, during restoration work at the St Peter and Paul Church, subsiding floor tiles around the altar revealed a skeleton buried directly beneath, a site historically reserved for notable figures.
+Near the remains were a French coin dated around 1660 and fragments of a lead musket ball.
+DNA from the teeth was sent to a German laboratory to compare with descendants' genetic material, while other bones were studied in Deventer to assess age and biological sex.

-Marriage and descendants
+Marriage

 On 5 March 1659, d'Artagnan married Anne-Charlotte Boyer de Chanlecy (1624–1683), lady of Sainte-Croix, and widow of Jean-Elenor de Damas.
 She was the daughter of Charles Boyer, lord of Chanlecy and Sainte-Croix, and Claude de Rymon, lady of la Rochette.
 The couple soon separated, d'Artagnan pursuing his military career while his wife left Paris to live on her lands at Sainte-Croix, where she died on 31 December, 1683.